boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/react-with-node-js.md

 ---
 layout: post
-title: Bold BI embedding in React with Node.js using SDK | Bold BI Docs
+title: Embedding Analytics with React and Node.js | Bold BI Docs
-description: Explore the steps for React JS based dashboard embedding with a sample application in NodeJS using Bold BI embedded SDK which is supported since v3.3.40
+description: Learn how to embed an analytics dashboard with a Node.js and React application using Bold BI Embed SDK and try it yourself.
 platform: bold-bi
 documentation: ug
 ---